 Exercise and play equipment like ramps, hydrants, and tunnels can be added to increase park appeal and activities for dogs and owners alike.
 These additions can greatly increase attendance to the park rather than having a simple enclosed area.

-Sanitation such as pet waste stations and waste receptacles are very important.
+Sanitation such as dog waste stations and waste receptacles are very important.
 Dog waste can harbor a multitude of diseases and bacteria, so it is imperative that owners clean up after their pets.
 Dog parks have been closed in the past due to unnecessary build-ups of dog waste in parks.
 This build up of waste can contaminate watersheds, spread to other parks areas through vermin, attract rats, and provide an unsafe environment for people and pets.
-The installation of affordable pet waste stations and oxo-biodegradable bags will provide parks users with the necessary tools to pick up dog waste.
+The installation of affordable dog waste stations and commercial grade bags will provide parks users with the necessary tools to pick up dog waste.